 We’ve come to the end of the course - thank you for joining us and we really hope you’ve enjoyed it.
-Before we suggest some ways for you to continue your learning, we leave a final tip from Sarah and Helen:
+Before we suggest some ways for you to continue your learning, we will leave you with some final tips from Sarah, Bryn and Helen:

 “Go for it and get as involved as much as possible in your school, it is such a positive and inspiring place to work in.” – Sarah Nimmey

 “Make sure you are passionate about [teaching] as it is challenging, fast paced and sometimes very hard, but as long as you put in the effort and are willing to learn from colleagues and - most importantly - the children then you will be great.
 Also, enjoy it as most people don’t get the chance to appreciate what a really good school can do for children.” – Bryn Watkinson

 “Ask questions if you do not understand something.” – Helen Brewis

 Your thoughts and feedback on the course as a whole

 We’d welcome your thoughts on Supporting Successful Learning in Primary School.
 Different people will take different things away from the course and we’d be interested to hear what you, in particular will take from the course as a whole and what you would have liked to have seen more or less of.

 You can post your comments below in the discussion area and don’t forget, you can ‘Like’ and ‘Reply’ to other learners’ comments.
 If you haven’t already, you can follow us on Twitter and Facebook and if you’re mentioning the course on social media remember to tag comments with #FLPrimaryLearning.

 You can also share your feedback with others outside the FutureLearn platform.
 If you found this course useful and feel others may too, you can leave a review on Class Central.